lukechn99/github-quickstart/intro_computer_networks/09_transport_layer.md

 Host A, sending a message of 1 byte to host B with sequence number 40 means that host B will send acknowledgement 40+1=41 back to show that it received the full message of length 1 byte.
 Acknowledgement comes in the form of the SEQ number + how many bytes were received.
 In the case of an errors, packets are resent.
 However, if Host B actually receives Host A's message, but the acknowledgement is lost, then there would be a duplicate packet sent.
 Another case that could cause duplication is if the connection takes too long and Host A times out, then Host A will resend before Host B even responds.
+Connection setup works with a three way handshake.
+The client sends SYN, seq=x to the server, the server responds with SYN+ACK, seq=y, ack=x back to the client.
+At this point the connection is established.
+At this point, the client sends another message back to say that
+Client opens and closes connection.
+The FIN bit, which is usually set to 0, will be set to 1 by the client which signifies to the server that the connection should close.
+Once received, the server will half close, and once the client receives the ACK it will also half close.
+The server will send a final FIN and fully close.
+The half closing is so that both server and client are finished before closing.
+This is because the first FIN that's sent is not guaranteed to arrive, so it requires an acknowledgement.

 ### TCP Stop and Wait Protocol
+TCP is much more complicated than UDP because responses are required.
+The sender algorithm includes a send phase where we send the data with a sequence number, buffer data segment, and a timer.
+During the wait phase, the receiver will wait for acknowledgement x + n - 1 where n is the number of bytes.
+If the number received does not equal x + n, then something went wrong so we might resend a message.
+We expect x + n - 1 because x + n is one more byte than received.
+Stop and wait has round trip propagation delay to just and the timeout duration is calculated based on that.
+The round trip time is the end of the time at which the first packet is transmitted until the ACK comes back is called the **RTT** which is the response "round trip time".
+We make sure that the timeout is longer than the expected RTT.

+### SRDTP
+Finite state machines have a number of states that a

+### Pipelined Protocols
+Allows multiple data segments to be in transit at once, the receiver needs a buffer to receive

+Go back to N makes sure that if one packet is wrong, all subsequent packets have to be repeated